aqsaakanwal/talbina-bliss-paste/project-overview.md

 ## 2. Product Concept

-Talbina Bliss Paste is designed as a convenient and nutritious barley-based health spread inspired by traditional Talbina food principles.
+Talbina Bliss Powder is designed as a convenient and nutritious barley-based health spread inspired by traditional Talbina food principles.

 ### Potential Uses